 Note that the quality of zoom-in video depends on the chosen output format to some extent.
 For example, you have selected small dimensions, but output as large dimensions of video, the quality would not be good.
 In such case, smaller output dimensions are recommended.

 Besides the Pan & zoom effect, Filmora9 provides much more features.
-Watch the video below to check how to edit video with Filmora.
+Download the free trial version and find out more creativities with Filmora9.

 Liza Brown is a writer and a lover of all things video.